CloudLabsAI-Azure/Admin-in-a-day/M01-HOL Securing your tenant.md

 ### Task 1: Review existing environments

-1. Logged in with the **Lab Admin account** in an in-private browser session navigate https://aka.ms/ppac and select **Environments**.
+1. Logged in with the **Lab Admin account** in an in-private browser session navigate to https://aka.ms/ppac and select **Environments**.

 2. Review the list of environments.
 These are the environments that are available for you to manage.